tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/Activities/02-Stu_Partner_Interviews/README.md

 Each interview problem in the [Interview Questions README](../README.md) has its own README, replete with **Prompts** and notes specific to the problem.

-Because all candidates are different people, who think and express themselves differently, it's impossible to proide a "canonical" or "exemplary response" for each interview question.
+Because all candidates are different people, who think and express themselves differently, it's impossible to provide a "canonical" or "exemplary response" for each interview question.
 Strong candidates might discuss problems in compelling ways such "reference" answers wouldn't anticipate, so there is always a certain element of subjectivity in evaluating how well a candidate has done.
 Remember—this is ultimately an _organic_ discussion between you and your candidate.
 Use the README to supplement that discussion, but don't be afraid to ignore or add to the prompts and hints.

 ## How to Use the READMEs